Frances Bradstock Chow is the Boss, Chief Referee, and one of our founders.

 In his alter ego life, John is a fallen government executive, recovering management consultant, and lapsed scientist-engineer.
 He now moonlights as a corporate mercenary on ad-hoc assignments.

-Hayel Albassit is the Chief Armourer, reserve (read senior and scary) Instructor, and part owner of Sydney Sabre.
+Hayel Albassit is the Chief Armourer, reserve (read senior and scary) Instructor, one of the first graduates of the Sydney Sabre course, and – in a sign of how attached he is to this place – part owner of Sydney Sabre.

 He’s spent his life working up the combat chain, from backyard brawls to regular rugby to sidewalk showdowns.
 He started sabre with us in 2012, pummeled people personally for a while, then moved onto teaching others to hit, fixing their equipment when they got hit, hitting things with big hammers, and hitting big things with hammers.
 If something breaks, talk to him: either because he hit it, or he can fix it.